 Proposals which enhance the quality and accessibility (specifically for pedestrians and disabled users) of the public realm in Halesworth Town Centre will be supported.
-In particular, any proposals are encouraged to reflect the principles that informed the public realm and movement solutions and projects identified in Section 10 of this Neighbourhood Plan.
+In particular such proposals should reflect the principles that informed the public realm and movement solutions and projects identified in Section 10 of this Neighbourhood Plan.